Elproxd1234/fefefefed/README.md

 -- == EMOTES TAB
 -- ================================================================
 -- ==================================================================
--- == PESTAÑA UPDATE — Changelog visual del hub
+-- == PESTA?A UPDATE ?
+Changelog visual del hub
 -- ==================================================================
 function CreateUpdateTab()
     if not contentContainer then return end